Reise, Reise: Songs and lyrics

 The album "revels in the type of paradoxical, multi-faceted existentialism which comes second nature to Germans but is persistently untranslatable to Americans" and it opens with the track "Reise, Reise" which means "journey, journey" or "rise, rise", and "we are immediately put on notice that this particular journey will be a grim and harrowing one, leavened by German existentialism in the grand tradition of Mann and Goethe."
 The song's lyrics deal with the life of sailors and was intended as a reference to Herman Melville's novel Moby-Dick.
 The references to Goethe come in "Dalai Lama", a modern version of Goethe's poem "Der Erlkönig", set in an aeroplane rather than on a horse; the title is claimed to be a reference to the 14th Dalai Lama's fear of flying, while a more sound point of view is a reference to the serfdom in Tibet.

 The song "Amerika" deals with the worldwide political and cultural imperialism of the United States of America.
 The song's two verses are sung in German with a chorus in English: "We're all living in Amerika, Amerika ist wunderbar, We're all living in Amerika, Amerika, Amerika."
 The band views it as a satirical commentary on "Americanization", and it features mentions of Coca-Cola, Mickey Mouse, and Santa Claus.

 "Mein Teil" is based on the Armin Meiwes cannibalism case.
-As a result, live performances of the song feature Till Lindemann cooking Flake Lorenz in a large pot (pictured).
+As a result, live performances of the song feature Till Lindemann cooking Flake Lorenz in a large pot.